High Life Highland

 High Life Highland is a regional organisation in Scotland, responsible for cultural and sports provision in the Highland Council Area.
 Its activities include running libraries, museums and leisure centres.
 It is a registered charity under Scottish law.

-High Life Highland was created by Highland Council as an "arms length" organisation responsible for developing and promoting opportunities in culture, learning, sport, leisure, health and well-being across the region.
+High Life Highland was created by Highland Council as an "arm's length" organisation responsible for developing and promoting opportunities in culture, learning, sport, leisure, health and well-being across the region.

 In 2015 it was announced that Inverness Leisure would merge with High Life Highland, a process which was completed on 1 April 2016.

 Activities

 Sites run by High Life Highland include: